ympark99/Basketball-Game/README.md

 3. If the computer loses more than 10 points, the shot probability is increased to 70 percent and 43 percent, respectively.

-4. Conversely, if the computer is winning by more than six points, the shot probability is reduced to 40% and 28%, respectively.
+4. Conversely, if the computer is winning by more than 6 points, the shot probability is reduced to 40% and 28%, respectively.

 5. If the computer is winning by more than 10 points, the shot probability is reduced to 30% and 23%, respectively.